-Like all great science fiction, Denis Villeneuve’s brilliant masterpiece is a profound philosophical exploration of what makes us humans
+Like all great science fiction, Denis Villeneuve’s masterpiece Arrival is a profound philosophical exploration of what makes us humans

 Directed by Denis Villeneuve.
 Screenplay by Eric Heisserer, based on “Story of Your Life” by Ted Chiang.
 Starring Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, Mark O’Brien, Tzi Ma, Abigail Pniowsky, Julia Scarlett Dan and Jadyn Malone.

 At a certain moment in Denis Villeneuve’s sci-fi masterpiece Arrival, linguist Louise Banks, played by Amy Adams, says to physicist Ian Donnelly (Jeremy Renner) that she feels that everything they are experiencing comes down to the two of them.
 Aliens are making contact with Earth in gigantic, semi-oval extraterrestrial vessels that float over twelve seemingly arbitrary sites around the globe, but there are times when it takes a major large-scale event to help us realize that the most surprising is right next to us.
 Arrival is a special film about special encounters, and a profound philosophical exploration of the human condition that makes us reflect on the beauty of communication, memory and love.

 The most important questions to which she must find answers are: What is their purpose on Earth?
 Why twelve vessels and not just one?
 And why those specific locations?
 What do they have in common?
 Right from the moment when the aliens make contact, Villeneuve builds a strong sense of mystery.
 Louise’s students don’t show up in class anymore, U.S. military aircrafts are seen bursting through the sky at full speed, triggering our instant fear that something must be very wrong, and Louise is visited by military officers who need her to translate strange guttural sounds from some unknown source.
 Villeneuve directs these scenes without hurry, stretching the tension and keeping us in a constant state of apprehension.